-An EA who loves to learn will succeed, as they gather more information about the business and become more confident at taking the initiative on behalf of the executive and filtering the critical communications points.
+An EA who loves to learn will succeed, as they gather more information about the business and become more confident at taking initiative on behalf of the executive and filtering the critical communication points.

 They Are Proactive with Good Instincts